PrincetonUniversity/install_lammps/01_installing/README.md

 # Installing and Running LAMMPS on the HPC Clusters

 This repo provides sample install scripts for LAMMPS.
 Most users will be able to use these scripts without making changes.
-You many need to modify a script to include additional LAMMPS packages or to use a different version.
+Changes are needed when you need to include additional LAMMPS packages or to install a different version of the software.
+See the [notes](misc/notes.md) page for more.

 ## Choose a cluster